Australia's Byron Bay beaches "severely eroded" as heavy rain batters the country

-(CNN) — A beach in Byron Bay, a coastal town in in Australia about 100 miles south of Brisbane, has "been significantly eroded" as extremely heavy rain batters much of the country's east coast, according to local officials.
+(CNN) — A beach in Byron Bay, a coastal town in Australia about 100 miles south of Brisbane, has "been significantly eroded" as extremely heavy rain batters much of the country's east coast, according to local officials.

 Storms have ravaged a 1,000-km (621-mile) stretch on the eastern coast of Australia for several days, severely impacting the states of Queensland and northern New South Wales (NSW).